jnmark-hx7/react-mcq-system/README.md

 # Custom MCQ System with React

-==A Custom MCQ (Multiple Choice Question) System== built with React is an interactive application designed to manage, and take multiple-choice quizzes.
+`A Custom MCQ (Multiple Choice Question) System` built with React is an interactive application designed to manage, and take multiple-choice quizzes.

 This system includes :
 - [x] Quiz Management: Admins can organize questions into quizzes, set time limits, and manage quiz availability.